UK Employee-First Support • Plain English • Evidence-led

 4) They told me to sign a “new contract” or lose my job.
 Is that allowed?

-Pressure to accept worse terms happens.
-Whether it’s lawful depends on your contract and the employer’s consultation/process.
-Don’t sign under pressure—ask for time and get changes in writing.
+Pressure like this happens.
+Whether it’s lawful depends on your contract and the employer’s process.
+Don’t sign under pressure — ask for time and request changes in writing.

 5) I was dismissed by WhatsApp/email.
 Is that valid?